modelbashir-create/NeuroMetrica/README.md

 #### my reasons for attempting this project is to let go of restrictions (hardware, backward compatibility, regulatory concerns) and just experiment.
 Bringing modern technologies together and see where I land.

-In the world I envision I see AI imaging applications being able to :
+In the world I envision AI can enable imaging applications to :

-- Compare suggestions against what surgeons actually did and what happened to the patient.
+- Compare suggestions and planning stage against what surgeons actually did and what happened to the patient.
 - Track patterns where its guidance was helpful, neutral, or wrong, and adjust its internal confidence.
 - Use large, de-identified cohorts of real cases and outcomes (from users who explicitly opt in) to recalibrate itself, not just once during training but continuously across its lifetime.
 - provide labeled imaging data and case data for researchers

-Rest of this document and other docs are AI generated based on my road map.
-What I already completed etc.
+Update: I decided on my UI work flow.
+Sketch UI on my Ipad after researching designs and other software, Figma for a quick mockup go back to swift Ui to dial things in before wiring.

 ## V1 – Core Viewer (DICOM + NIfTI).  ---- End 2025